Muriel Furrer

 Muriel Furrer (1 July 2006 – 27 September 2024) was a Swiss mountain biker, road cyclist, and cyclo crosser.
 She won a bronze medal in the mixed relay at the 2024 European Mountain Bike Championships.
 In road cycling, she was the runner-up at the national junior championships in both the time trial and road race events.

-She died from severe skull and brain injuries sustained in a crash during the 2024 UCI Road World Championships on 27 September 2024, at the age of 18.
-Furrer had been lying unnoticed for some time in the woods next to the road where she had crashed.

-Muriel Furrer's crash was not witnessed by anybody.
+Furrer died from severe skull and brain injuries sustained in a crash during the 2024 UCI Road World Championships on 27 September 2024, at the age of 18.
+Her crash was not witnessed by anybody, and she was not found for more than an hour.
 At 11:09, the first cyclists passed the Sechseläutenplatz for the first time; Furrer's split time was not recorded.
 At 11:54, the race ended with Cat Ferguson as the winner.
-As Furrer's missing status was still presumably unknown to the organizers, at 12:15 the men's paracycling race was started as scheduled, on the route that passed by the crash site.
-Furrer was found after her own fatal race had ended by security personnel who went searching for her.
+At 12:15 the men's paracycling race was started as scheduled, on a route that passed by the crash site.
+Furrer was found by security personnel who went searching for her.
 At 12:45, TV images of the paracycling race showed several police cars and an ambulance near the site.

-The UCI had originally released a statement saying that all World Championships races may be cancelled.
-The event was continued at the express request of Muriel Furrer's parents and family, with a series of tributes and memorials.
+The UCI released a statement saying that all World Championships races would be cancelled.
+However, the event was continued at the express request of Furrer's parents and family, with a series of tributes and memorials.